Waldemar Franklin Quintero

-Colonel Valdemar Franklin Quintero (January 26, 1941 – August 18, 1989) was the commander of the Colombian National Police in Antioquia Province.
+Valdemar Franklin Quintero (January 26, 1941 – August 18, 1989) was a Colombian army colonel of the Colombian National Police in Antioquia Province.
 Franklin had led several major raids which resulted in the seizure of multiple tons of cocaine.
 He was murdered by the Medellín cartel in Medellín because of these drug seizures and his refusal to talk with the cartel.
 He successfully thwarted an attempt to kill Luis Carlos Galán, a Colombian journalist and presidential candidate, when an RPG was launched at Galán.
 The cartel formally took responsibility for the slaying of the police commander by calling a series of local radio stations.
 The caller, who identified himself as a person from "The Extraditables", said "We, the Extraditables, claim responsibility for the murder of Col. Valdemar Franklin in response to the repression committed and the government's refusal to have a dialogue with us".
 Pablo Escobar, a major Colombian drug lord, had allegedly ordered the murder of Franklin on the day of the death of Luis Carlos Galán.